psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 **Text-Based Method**

-Text-based methods utilize natural language processing (NLP) techniques to identify Twitter bots by the user's description and tweets.
+Text-based methods utilize natural language processing (NLP) techniques to identify bots from a user's description and tweets.
 With the recent advancement in computing capability, large-scale pre-trained language models have shown excellent performance on various NLP tasks, such as language translation, sentiment analysis, summarization, and question answering.
 Additionally, one can fine-tune the language models on specific problems using limited amounts of training data and still obtain surprisingly good results.
 In particular, we use RoBERTa-large as our language model from [Hugging Face](https://huggingface.co/roberta-large) and finetune it on the TwiBot-20 dataset.

 RoBERTa [5] (Robustly Optimized BERT Pre-Training Approach) is a variant of BERT [6] (Bidirectional Encoder Representations from Transformers), a popular language processing model developed by researchers at Google.
 RoBERTa was introduced in 2019 by researchers at Facebook AI and implemented several design improvements based on BERT [6] to make it even more effective at NLP tasks.
 The model was pretrained with the Masked language modeling (MLM) objective, which allows it to learn an inner representation of the English language that can then be used to extract features useful for downstream tasks.

-We extract embedding from the user description and user tweets respectively to generate a description embedding and tweet embeddings for each user.
-Since a user can have up to 200 tweets in the dataset, we average up to 10 tweet embeddings to obtain a single tweet embedding for each user to save preprocessing time.
-The description embedding, tweets embedding along with labels are then used to train a multilayer perceptron(MLP) head for fine-tuning.
+From the user description and tweets, we generated a desciprtion embedding and tweet embedding for each user, respectively.
+Since a user can have up to 200 tweets in the dataset, we averaged up to 10 tweet embeddings to obtain a single tweet embedding for each user to save preprocessing time.
+The description embedding, tweets embedding, and labels are then used to train a Multilayer Perceptron (MLP) head for fine-tuning.
 The figure below shows the architecture of our model.

 ![Text-Based Model Architecture](/static/img/text_based_model.jpg)

-We implement our model using PyTorch, a popular deep learning library and use [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) for hyper-parameters tuning.
-The parameters we search for included hidden dimension and dropout rate of the MLP, learning rate, and weight decay value of the Adam optimizer.
-After obtaining the optimal parameters according to the search, we train the model on the training set and track the validation loss for early stopping.
-The below figure shows the training and validation loss during each training epoch.
-We take epoch = 17 as our final model.
+We implemented our model using PyTorch and use [Ray Tune](https://docs.ray.io/en/latest/tune/index.html) for hyper-parameters tuning.
+The parameters we searced for included hidden dimension and dropout rate of the MLP, learning rate, and weight decay value of the Adam optimizer.
+After obtaining the optimal parameters according to the search, we trained the model on the training set and tracked the validation loss for early stopping.
+The figure below shows the training and validation loss during each training epoch.
+We took epoch = 17 as our final model.

 ![Text Base Loss Plot](/static/img/text_base_loss_plot2.jpg)